 DevOps Meets Database

-- Prevent application release delays due to database deployment issues and keep application development team in sync with database continuous integration.
+- Prevent application release delays due to database deployment issues and keep application development teams in sync with database continuous integration.
 By triggering an automated build when database changes are checked into source control, developers get early feedback on whether changes can be successfully deployed.

 - Save time by creating a database deployment package that can be automatically promoted alongside application code changes.
 With database continuous integration, application development teams can deliver smaller, less risky deployments, making it possible to respond quicker to business or customer needs.